|Nutritional Guidelines (per serving)|

 - 1 tablespoon peppercorns (black, coarsely crushed)

-- 1 teaspoon garlic powder (or 2 cloves finely minced garlic, see the note above)
+- 1 teaspoon garlic powder (or 1 to 2 cloves finely minced garlic)

 - 1/4 teaspoon kosher salt